Definition of Expletive

-- There’s a time bomb fixed in the middle of hall.
+- There’s a time bomb hidden in the conference hall.

-- It is extreme felicity that makes Samuel reach for another cup of tea.
+- It is extreme bliss that has Samuel reaching for another cup of tea.

 “It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.”

-See, the use of it was not necessary at the beginning; however, it emphasizes the overall impact of this sentence.
-You can see expletive word in italics.
+See, the use of it is was not necessary at the beginning of the sentence, however, it emphasizes the overall impact of this sentence.
+You can see the expletive words in italics.

-Look in this excerpt where Oscar Wilde has used expletive word here, and phrase it is at the beginning of their respective sentences.
+Look in this excerpt where Oscar Wilde has used the expletive word here, and the phrase it is at the beginning of their respective sentences.

-Dickens recurrently used expletive phrases, it was and there were in the introduction of his famous novel A Tale of Two Cities.
-Though these phrases have no semantic purpose to serve, they allow him to express the importance of idea with emphasis on each one.
+Dickens recurrently used expletive phrases, it was, and there were, in the introduction of his famous novel A Tale of Two Cities.
+Though these phrases have no semantic purpose to serve, they allow him to express the importance of the ideas, with emphasis on each one.

-Again, in this example look carefully at the italicized phrase, there was, at the opening slot of this extract.
-The use of this phrase draws attention of the readers to the emphasis and absence of it on other words.
+Again, in this example, look carefully at the italicized phrase, there was, at the opening of this extract.
+The use of this phrase draws the readers’ attention, to the emphasis and absence of it on other words.

-In this case, Coleridge uses of expletive word, there, to highlight the idea of weary time, and allows the readers to focus on it and subject follows the verb rather than preceding the verb.
+In this case, Coleridge uses the expletive word there, to highlight the idea of weary time, and allows readers to focus on it, and the subject follows the verb, rather than preceding the verb.

 He has his lusty Spring, when fancy clear

-Here, the use of expletive phrase is, there are, which makes the readers notice an object—that is the spring season.
+Here, the use of the expletive phrase there are, makes readers notice an object—the spring season.

 Function of Expletive

-Expletive words act as an operator that allows writers to manipulate their sentences in many ways.
-We see its usage in novels, poetry, prose, journalism, advertisement and many other fields.
+An expletive word acts as an operator that allows writers to manipulate their sentences in many ways.
+We see its usage in novels, poetry, prose, journalism, advertisement, and many other forms of communication.
 Expletives also serve as filler words through which writers shift other words to different places for emphasis.
-Hence, they have a purpose in writing; however, if you use them recurrently in a text, they will weaken the quality of writing.
-Another purpose of using this construction is to help writers express something in a different way than a straight and simple recitation would do.
+Hence, they serve a purpose.
+However, if you use expletives recurrently in a text, they will weaken the quality of the writing.
+Another purpose in using this construction is to help writers express something in a different way than a straight and simple recitation would do.